by Andrew Cochran

-AI SCIENTIST IAN GOODFELLOW QUIETLY posted these five images to Twitter shortly into the new year.
-His tweet had no other statement but to append links corresponding to each picture.
+AI scientist Ian Goodfellow quietly posted these five images on Twitter shortly into the new year.
+His tweet had no other statement but links corresponding to each picture.

 It uses a new form of AI created by Goodfellow and his colleagues known as GANS and first shown in 2014.
 GANS stands for Generative Adversarial Networks.

-GANS turns random data into images by putting two neural networks in competition with each other.
+GANS turns random data into images by putting two neural networks in competition.
 The original paper by Goodfellow and his fellow researchers compared the process to a counterfeiter.
-One image is the real thing and the other a representation, constantly being refined to match the real thing, working until the police can’t tell whether it is seeing fake or actual currency.
+One image is the real thing, and the other a representation, constantly being refined to match the real thing, working until the police can’t tell whether it is seeing fake or actual currency.

 With these two neural networks at work, one generates a result (the generator).
 At the same time, the other discerns how closely that data-generated result matches a known result (the discriminator, aka the classifier).

 This back-and-forth continues (the adversarial part) until the discriminator deems the generated ‘made up’ image indistinguishable from the real thing.
 It is as if to say, ‘Yes, that image is a human face because it resembles all the other faces I know.’

 The difference from counterfeiting is what happens next.
 There is only one composition of a $100 note but endless variations of faces.
 Once the GANS system can produce a credible image of a face, it can introduce any assortment of faces that are equally credible.